 Though small in size, main destinations are far apart and usually require an entire day dedicated to travel.
 It’s extremely normal to drive 3-6 hours to get from one place to the next.
 We do not recommend staying only 1-2 days in one destination and trying to pack as many places as possible.

-Take a look at this 2 week Costa Rica itinerary we made for my brother.
+Take a look at this 2 week Costa Rica itinerary we created for friends.
 We visited 4 destinations over a span of 14 days.
 This allowed us to experience the rain forest, cloud forest, volcano and two different beach towns.
 Perfect amount of time in each destination to enjoy it and not feel rushed or burnt out.

 If you need ideas for the best places to visit, here is our list of the top destinations for first time visitors to Costa Rica.